samicemalone/tv/README.txt

       pointer, this flag will perform the given action but not save the pointer.
       E.g. When used with pilot, latest, next, s02e01 etc..., the pointer will stay the same.

-   -k, --kill
-      This is an experimental feature.
-When a tv daemon is already running, this flag will shut the daemon down.

    --library NAME
       This option only works on Windows 7.
 It adds each directory that library